github/codeql/docs/codeql/codeql-cli/about-codql-packs.rst

    * - ``tests``
      - ``.``
      - Optional for test packs
-     - Supported from release 2.1.0 onwards.
-The path to a directory within the pack that contains tests, defined relative to the pack directory.
+     - The path to a directory within the pack that contains tests, defined relative to the pack directory.
 Use ``.`` to specify the whole pack.
 Any queries in this directory are run as tests when ``test run`` is run with the ``--strict-test-discovery`` option.
 These queries are ignored by query suite definitions that use ``queries`` or ``qlpack``    instructions to ask for all queries in a particular pack.
    * - ``dbscheme``
      - ``semmlecode.python.dbscheme``
      - Core language pack only